schepal/yahoo_vol/README.md

-# yahoo_vol
+# Yahoo Options Volatility Analysis
-A tool to help analyze options markets.
+A tool to help analyze and visualize the implied volatility in an options chain.

+### Current Features
+- Volatility Smile Visualizer
+- Volatility Term Structure Visualizer